 If testing indicates your child will be born with Down's syndrome, you should be offered genetic counselling to allow you and your partner to discuss the impact of the diagnosis.

 You may also be offered an appointment to meet a doctor or other health professional who works with children with Down's syndrome, who can also tell you more about the condition and answer any questions you may have.

 Down's syndrome is caused by the presence of an extra copy of chromosome 21 in a baby's cells.

 There is a small chance of having a child with Down's syndrome with every pregnancy, but the risk increases with the age of the mother.
-For example, a woman who is 20 has about a one in 1,500 chance of having a baby with the condition, while a woman who is 40 has a one in 100 chance.
+For example, a woman who is 20 has about a 1 in 1,500 chance of having a baby with the condition, while a woman who is 40 has a 1 in 100 chance.

 There is no evidence that anything done before or during pregnancy increases or decreases the risk of having a child with Down's syndrome.